mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 Mantid user interfaces, while simple to create, have caused some of the largest long-term problems in Mantid.
 Large numbers of users interact with Mantid via technique specific interfaces.
 Fragility of a single UI can taint the view of the whole project.
 On the other hand, maintenance has consuming valuable time in development resources for little benefit to the wider project.
 The movement towards MVP and similar approaches have mitigated some of these problems through the introduction of fast, automated testing.
 There are several very successful examples of where this approach has been applied to Mantid.

 More recently, we developed a [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html), which has provided a neat and concise way to execute complex batch-processing via [DataProcessorAlgorithms](http://doxygen.mantidproject.org/nightly/dd/ddc/classMantid_1_1API_1_1DataProcessorAlgorithm.html).
 This was developed using our experience of the *MVP Passive View* approach.
-IOC has allowed us to impement some powerful and reusable features, such as Auto-completing option selection, Data searching/loading, Reduction settings loading, and pre and post-processing reduction in a way that does not strongly tie us into a given solution, or even to a specific techinque area.
+IOC has allowed us to implement some powerful and reusable features, such as Auto-completing option selection, Data searching/loading, Reduction settings loading, and pre and post-processing reduction in a way that does not strongly tie us into a given solution, or even to a specific techinque area.

 Many technique areas have now developed DataProcessorAlgorithms, as this is now the accepted solution to the workflow algorithm problem.
 Several technique areas are now asking for similar functionality, and **it makes long-term sense to generalize what has been done in [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) to avoid the maintenace effort drain we see involved in looking after specific UIs**.